krishnarohila/Tartarus-test/README.md

       * t: Integer value for the clock.
 5. <b>piBoardRev(T):</b> This function returns the board revision of the Raspberry Pi.
 It will be either 1 or 2.
 Some of the BCM_GPIO pins changed number and function when moving from board revision 1 to 2, so if you are using BCM_GPIO pin numbers, then you need to be aware of the differences.
       * T: Return valiable which is either 1 or 2.
+6. <b>pwmSetMode(pin,value):</b> This function is used to give pwm output values to a PWM pin.
+      * pin: The pin number to which the pwm output is to be written.
+On raspberry pi the gpio pin 1 is used for pwm output.
+Other pins may also be available depending on versions of pi.
+      * value: Value to be written to pin ranging from 0 to 1024.
-6. <b>wpiPinToGpio(pin,T):</b> This function returns the BCM_GPIO pin number of the supplied wiringPi pin.
+7. <b>wpiPinToGpio(pin,T):</b> This function returns the BCM_GPIO pin number of the supplied wiringPi pin.
 It takes the board revision into account.
       * pin: wiringPi pin number.
       * T: Value of the BCM_GPIO pin number is returned in this variable.
-7. <b>physPinToGpio(pin,T):</b> This function returns the BCM_GPIO pin number of the supplied physical pin on the P1 connector.
+8. <b>physPinToGpio(pin,T):</b> This function returns the BCM_GPIO pin number of the supplied physical pin on the P1 connector.
       * pin: wiringPi pin number.
       * T: Value of the physical pin number is returned in this variable.